lostsolution/optimistron/README.md

 > Opinionated optimistic state management for Redux.
 Tracks transitions alongside reducer state and derives the optimistic view at the selector level — like `git rebase`.
 No state copies.
 No checkpoints.

-## Why

-Existing optimistic Redux libraries store full state checkpoints to enable rollback:

-- **redux-optimist**: saves a complete state snapshot at transaction open, replays all subsequent actions from it on revert
-- **redux-optimistic-ui**: wraps state in `{ beforeState, current, history }` — `beforeState` is a full copy of the state tree before any optimistic transaction began
-- **Hand-rolled thunk patterns**: `const previous = getState().slice` in a closure, restore on error

-This means memory scales with **state size x number of in-flight operations**.
-For large normalized stores, each pending action carries a shadow copy.
-Reverts replay the entire reducer chain — O(actions x reducer cost).
+## When to use Optimistron

+Optimistron is a good fit when your app has:

+- **Offline-first flows** — users act while disconnected, transitions queue up, conflicts resolve on reconnect.
+- **Async dispatch patterns** — thunks, sagas, listener middleware — anything where you dispatch an intent and later resolve it with success or failure.
+- **Large or normalized state** — where snapshotting the full state tree per in-flight operation gets expensive fast.

-Optimistron takes a different approach: **no state copies, no checkpoints**.
+Other libraries solve optimistic updates in their own way — snapshot/replay, cache patching, query-level invalidation.
+Optimistron is a different tradeoff: **no state copies, no checkpoints**.
 Optimistic state is derived at the selector level — which is already memoized by `reselect` in most Redux apps.
-You get optimistic UI for free on the read path, with zero write-path overhead.
+You get optimistic UI on the read path, with zero write-path overhead.

+> If you're already using RTK Query's built-in optimistic updates and they cover your needs, you probably don't need this.

 ---

 ## The Mental Model

-Think of your Redux store like a git repository:
+Think of each reducer you wrap with `optimistron()` as a **branch** — not the whole store.

-- **Committed state** = `main`.
-Source of truth — only `COMMIT` writes here.
+- **Committed state** = the branch tip.
+Source of truth — only `COMMIT` advances it.
-- **Transitions** = staged commits on top.
+- **Transitions** = staged commits on top of that branch.
 Intended changes that haven't landed yet.
 - **`selectOptimistic`** = `rebase`.
-Replays transitions on committed state at read-time.
+Replays transitions onto the branch tip at read-time.
 Never stored — always derived.
 - **Sanitization** = conflict detection.
 After every mutation, transitions are replayed.
 No-ops get discarded.
 Conflicts get flagged.

 `STAGE`, `AMEND`, `FAIL`, `STASH` never touch reducer state — they only modify the transitions list.
 The optimistic view updates because `selectOptimistic` re-derives it on the next read.